maciejweber/warehouse_manager/README.md

 - Change status order (admin only)
 - All customer orders (client)
 - All orders (admin only)
-- Add comments and documents (owner of the order & admin)
+- Add comments (owner of the order & admin)

 ## Technologies
 - Python3/Django